instana/synthetic-synctl/README.md

 # Synthetic CLI Command
-Synthetic Command Line Tool(synctl) used to manage synthetic tests, locations and credentials.
+Synthetic Command Line Tool(synctl) is used to manage synthetic tests, locations and credentials.

 # Table of Contents
 - [Features](#features)